RoyceCho1/PPD/README.md

 # Personalized Preference Fine-tuning of Diffusion Models

-This is the public implemenation of [Personalized Preference Fine-tuning of Diffusion Models](https://arxiv.org/abs/2501.06655) (PPD).
+This is the public implementation of [Personalized Preference Fine-tuning of Diffusion Models](https://arxiv.org/abs/2501.06655) (PPD).
 PPD is a comprehensive framework for personalized text-to-image generation.
 This project adapts from the [LLaVA-NeXT repository](https://github.com/LLaVA-VL/LLaVA-NeXT).

-## 🚀 Overview

-This project implements a personalized text-to-image generation system that learns individual user preferences through:

-- **User Classification**: Training neural networks to identify users based on their image preference patterns
-- **Multimodal Embeddings**: Leveraging LLaVA models to extract rich visual-textual representations
-- **Preference Learning**: Understanding user aesthetics through preference pairs and feedback
-- **Personalized Generation**: Adapting image generation to match individual user preferences

 ## 📁 Project Structure